gardener/gardener/docs/proposals/20-ha-control-planes.md

 This annotation has the following effect:
 * New pods will not be scheduled unless they have a toleration added which is all permissive or matches the effect and/or key.

-In case where `kubelet` cannot reach the control plane, draining the node will not be possible.
-Gardener provides (garbage collection)[https://github.com/gardener/gardener/blob/4e2d28f2af7093eb94819652a6f4709b5fbfaf06/pkg/gardenlet/controller/shoot/shoot_care_control.go#L343] which (forcefully deletes)[https://github.com/gardener/gardener/blob/4e2d28f2af7093eb94819652a6f4709b5fbfaf06/pkg/operation/care/garbage_collection.go#L117-L138] pods after currently configured duration of 5 mins.
-This will force the kube scheduler to reschedule these pods to nodes in zones that are available.
+In case where `kubelet` cannot reach the control plane, evicting the pod is not possible without intervention.
+Gardener provides [garbage collection](https://github.com/gardener/gardener/blob/4e2d28f2af7093eb94819652a6f4709b5fbfaf06/pkg/gardenlet/controller/shoot/shoot_care_control.go#L343) which [forcefully deletes](https://github.com/gardener/gardener/blob/4e2d28f2af7093eb94819652a6f4709b5fbfaf06/pkg/operation/care/garbage_collection.go#L117-L138) pods after currently configured duration of 5 mins.
+This will force the Kube Scheduler to reschedule these pods to nodes in zones that are available.

 #### Recovery from Node failure

-If there is a single node failure in any availability zone irrespective of whether it is a `single-zone` or `multi-zone` setup, then the recovery is automatic (see current recovery mechanisms described above).
+If there is a single node failure in any availability zone irrespective of whether it is a `single-zone` or `multi-zone` setup, then the recovery is automatic (see [current recovery mechanisms](#current-recovery-mechanisms)).
 In the mean time, if there are other available nodes (as per affinity rules) in the same availability zone, then the scheduler will deploy the affected shoot control plane components on these nodes.

 #### Recovery from Zone failure